 top of page

-Helen was one of our first restaurant partners and donated her first two deliveries (300+ hot lunches!)
-Since then, Helen and the Saigon Social team have continued to cook thousands of culturally thoughtful dishes for elderly recipients.
+Helen Nguyen, chef-owner of Saigon Social, was one of our very first restaurant partners, generously donating her first two deliveries of over 300 hot lunches!
+Since then, Helen and her team at Saigon Social have continued to pour their heart, soul, and meticulous care into the tens of thousands of culturally thoughtful meals they’ve prepared for our Elders.

-Jacqueline first reached out to us to donate focaccia and desserts when we first began our initiative.
-Jacqueline and the Partybus Bakeshop team have since baked thousands of custom-orders of milk toast and our Heart of Dinner x Partybus Bakeshop collaboration scallion buns for all of our elders every week.
+Jacqueline Russo-Eng, founder and head baker of Partybus Bakeshop, was one of the first to reach out to us, offering donations of focaccia and desserts when we began our initiative.
+Since then, Jacqueline and her team have baked thousands of custom orders, including milk toast and our Heart of Dinner x Partybus Bakeshop collaboration scallion buns, providing these treats to our elders every week.

 Helen Nguyen